-More than just a Research Building, this expansion design will include outpatient oncology services (multidisciplinary clinics), symptom management and palliative medicine services (relaxed, collaborative, non-clinical environment for creating advanced care plans), outpatient bone marrow transplant (designed like an inpatient bone marrow unit from an infection-control perspective, but allowing patients to go home at night), clinical trials (specialized physicians conducting clinical research, regular and follow-up visits), clinical molecular diagnostics laboratory (genomic testing and research), bio-specimen repository facility (specialized space to support translational research and to collect, process and store samples in cryogenic freezers), in addition to housing administrative and executive offices.
+More than just a Research Building, this expansion design includes outpatient oncology services (multidisciplinary clinics), symptom management and palliative medicine services (relaxed, collaborative, non-clinical environment for creating advanced care plans), outpatient bone marrow transplant (designed like an inpatient bone marrow unit from an infection-control perspective, but allowing patients to go home at night), clinical trials (specialized physicians conducting clinical research, regular and follow-up visits), clinical molecular diagnostics laboratory (genomic testing and research), bio-specimen repository facility (specialized space to support translational research and to collect, process and store samples in cryogenic freezers), in addition to housing administrative and executive offices.

 TLC Engineering for Architecture